bilke/Craft-Docs/source/plugins/components/fieldtypes.rst

    **Note:** To make sense of that template path, see :ref:`plugin-template-paths`.

-If you need to do any processing on your settings’ post data before they’re saved to the database, you can do it with the ``prepSettings()`` method:
+If you need to do any processing on your settings’ post data before they’re saved to the database’s `content` table, you can do it with the ``prepSettings()`` method:

 .. code-block:: php